DwayneDavies/Subnet-Calc/README.md

 It is currently somewhat mobile responsive and might display fairly well on your phone.
 I will likely improve this in an update in the near future.

-It is currently in beta.
+It is currently in BETA.
 Things seem to work, but there are some edge cases I have not yet accounted for or which I could handle differently.
 I have handled CIDR values of /31 and /32 differently.
 This could be improved and explained further.

 This application uses the local storage feature of modern browsers.
 Not all browsers support this feature.
 For a list of supported browsers,  [check this link](<https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage#browser_compatibility)> "Local storage browser support").